Ordering phenomena in a heterostructure of frustrated and unfrustrated triangular-lattice Ising layers: Conclusions

+In both cases mentioned above, the BKT-like phenomena can be explained by invoking a mean-field treatment of the interlayer coupling.
+This approach maps the bilayer system to the monolayer AF triangular-lattice Ising model in an effective magnetic field $\heff \approx m_{\rm B} \JAB$ by neglecting spin fluctuations in the plane B. Then, a two-component Coulomb gas treatment~\cite{Nienhuis1984} suggests that the reduced field $\heff/T$ gives rise to a renormalization of the effective stiffness for the AF layer in a nonuniversal fashion, which leads to to the temperature-dependent small variation of the effective exponent $\etaeff_o$ for the spin-spin correlation function within the range $4/9 \lesssim \etaeff_o \lesssim 1/2$.
+In this way, a line of Gaussian fixed points controls the ``short-range'' behavior, which extends up to $\xi$ exponentially increasing in $\propto\absJA/T$.
+Meanwhile, the genuine long-distance behavior beyond $\xi$ is affected by thermally excited topological defects, which induce deviations from the pseudocritical behavior towards the one associated with an ultraviolet fixed point.

-In the present study we considered the AF/FM bilayer, in which the respective layers consisted of single AF and FM planes.
-Further appealing extension could involve the layers formed by stacks of a finite number of the AF and FM planes.
-It would be interesting to see how the ordering effects from the FM layer propagate through the AF stack, the nature of the critical behavior of which itself is additionally controlled by its thickness~\cite{lin14}.
+In the present study we considered the AF/FM bilayer.
+A further appealing extension could involve multi-layers formed by stacks of a finite number of the AF and FM planes.
+It would be interesting to see how the ordering effects from the FM layer propagate through the stack of AF layers, the nature of the critical behavior of which may be additionally controlled by its thickness~\cite{lin14}.